LOADING ...

 occasion to join an Alliance.
 You know some of these

 Alliances are still around.
-Still America against
+Still defending against

-something, things go back a long time.
+something, these things go back a time.

-more complicated "Clamzo Me Clamzo".
+more "Clamzo Me Boys Clamzo".
 Stay serious.

 serious".
 I "right".
 Let's do it in C for Clam...

-do it in B...for boy that's a big clam...
+Iet's do it in B...for boy a big clam...
 Iet' s do

-do it in F...for he sees me. do it back in A...for A
+do it in F...for he sees me.
+Let's do it in A...for A

-1. Oh poor old Clamzo
+1. Oh poor old Reuben

 (I) Clamzo Clamzo